veereshkatageri/doc-as-code/user_guide/source/known_issues_onboarding_template.rst

     :align: center
     :height: 225px

-- Go to `Graphviz - Graph Visualization Software <https://graphviz.org/about/>`_ for more info.
+- Go to `Graphviz - Graph Visualization Software <https://graphviz.org/about/>`_ for more info and \
+  install graphviz properly.
-- If the platform is windows, please choose the stable version.
+- If the platform is windows, please choose a stable version.